• Skip to primary navigation

 Mont Saint Michel ile-village

-It’s a fortified island with a village and an abbey at the top.
+It is a fortified island with a village and an abbey on top.
 It has been added to the Unesco heritage list.
 Today, only a few people live inside, but we still classify it as a village.

 The landscape is impressive and changes with the tide.
 The tiny island is covered with houses, towers, walls and churches.